Humanitariansai/RAMAN-Effect/Papers/SERS_ML_Survey.md

 ## Abstract

 Surface-Enhanced Raman Spectroscopy (SERS) has emerged as a powerful analytical technique for the detection and identification of molecular species at trace concentrations.
 This survey paper comprehensively examines the integration of machine learning (ML) with SERS for two critical applications: early disease detection and wastewater testing.
 The synergistic combination of SERS's molecular fingerprinting capabilities with advanced ML algorithms has significantly improved detection sensitivity, specificity, and the ability to analyze complex biological and environmental samples.
 This review explores the fundamental principles of SERS and ML integration, examines various substrate designs and data analysis approaches, and provides an in-depth discussion of recent advances in clinical diagnostics and environmental monitoring.
-We also address current challenges and offer perspectives on future developments in this rapidly evolving field.
-The integration of SERS with ML represents a promising frontier for non-invasive disease diagnostics and comprehensive environmental monitoring, with potential for widespread implementation in point-of-care and field-deployable systems.
+We also address current challenges and offer perspectives on future developments in this rapidly evolving field, including innovative initiatives like the RAMAN Effect project that aims to revolutionize public health surveillance by combining SERS, Wastewater-Based Epidemiology (WBE), and artificial intelligence.
+The integration of SERS with ML represents a promising frontier for non-invasive disease diagnostics and comprehensive environmental monitoring, with potential for widespread implementation in point-of-care and field-deployable systems that could transform global public health surveillance.

-**Keywords**: Surface-Enhanced Raman Spectroscopy, Machine Learning, Early Disease Detection, Cancer Diagnostics, Wastewater Analysis, Environmental Monitoring, Biomarkers, Artificial Intelligence
+**Keywords**: Surface-Enhanced Raman Spectroscopy, Machine Learning, Early Disease Detection, Cancer Diagnostics, Wastewater Analysis, Environmental Monitoring, Biomarkers, Artificial Intelligence, Wastewater-Based Epidemiology, Public Health Surveillance

 ## Table of Contents